 It is almost impossible to write each

+and every one of you; therefore, we feel this is the best manner in which

+to thank you for your many deposits...

+new accounts and/or additions to your

+We would also like to let you know that

+all the money you are putting with this

+association is being put back into your community through home loans, improvement

-and every one of you; therefore, we feel this is the best manner in which to thank you for your many deposits... new accounts and/or additions to your loans and personal loans.
-So you can see that not only are you putting your money to work for you and earning for you; your money is also a benefit to your very fine to your and together well make it even better city and together we'll make it even better.
+loans and personal loans.
+So you can see to work for you and earning for you; your money is also a benefit to your very fine city and together well make it over better

+Also, we might mention that each of our

+offices have your records; therefore, you may open an account, add to an account or

+make a withdrawal at any of our offices.